Pogrebnoj-Alexandroff/Pogrebnoj-Alexandroff/README.md

 In addition to scientific research, I contribute to various literary genres:

-- poetry
+- Poetry
-- satirical pamphlets
+- Satirical pamphlets
-- essays
+- Essays
-- short stories and novellas
+- Short stories and novellas

 ---

-## DOI Accessibility Notice
+## DOI Accessibility & Open Science Statement

 Some of my earlier research outputs were originally deposited on Figshare.
 In 2025, Figshare applied access restrictions to several items, including